 Norman’s Attic Returns

-Arlington is the place to be on Saturday, August 9, when Saint James’ Episcopal Church in Arlington, Vt., again presents the community-wide festival of Norman’s Attic from 9 a.m. to 4 p.m.
-More than 55 vendors from all over New England will be present, rain or shine, with a wide variety of unique items, gifts, crafts and collectibles.
-You’ll find woven items, pottery, art, jewelry, china, linens, antiques, dried flowers, home-made jams, knitwear, children‘s activities, and much more!
+Arlington is the place to be on Saturday, August 9, when Saint James’ Episcopal Church again presents the community-wide Norman’s Attic, rain or shine, from 9 a.m. to 4 p.m.
+More than 55 vendors from all over New England present a wide variety of unique items, gifts, crafts and collectibles.
+You’ll find woven items, pottery, art, jewelry, china, linens, antiques, dried flowers, home-made jams, knitwear, children‘s activities and more!
 The Crossover Cloggers are scheduled to perform from 11:30 a.m. to 1:30 p.m.
 You won’t want to miss seeing this talented and energetic group of young people in action.
-Daniel Frank, director of music at Saint James’, will also provide onsite outdoor entertainment with a variety of musical selections throughout the day.
+Daniel Frank, director of music at Saint James’, will also provide a variety of musical selections throughout the day.

 There will be a great array of delicious foods, including the justly famous Saint James’ Grill and the very popular home-made Wraps and Salad booth.
 Finish up your meal with a delicious dessert and don’t forget to make your take-home selection from the other baked goods available.

 There will be printed self-guided tours of the historic Saint James’ cemetery and the church.
 Parishioners will also be available to answer visitor questions.